Rewards2/GameOfLife/README.md

 # GameOfLife
-John Conway's Game of Life simulation in Javascript online.
+John Conway's Game of Life simulation in Javascript HTML.